siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-05-securing-digital-twins-cybersecurity-in-virtual-replicas.md

 ---

 As industries increasingly adopt digital twin technology, the intersection of this innovation with the Internet of Things (IoT) raises significant cybersecurity concerns.
 Digital twins are virtual representations of physical assets or systems, enabling real-time monitoring and analysis.
 However, their reliance on IoT devices introduces vulnerabilities that must be addressed to ensure data integrity and system security.
-This blog post explores the cybersecurity challenges associated with digital twins, the role of IoT in these systems, and best practices for securing them.
+This article explores the cybersecurity challenges associated with digital twins, the role of IoT in these systems, and best practices for securing them.